 - Our Patch notes contain precise and detailed information on which features are actually implemented in LOTUS.

 - Here on this page you find an overview of what has already been implemented in LOTUS and what you can except.
 More detailed than Steam and less detailed than the patch notes.

 Here we distinguish between full concept, party finished or currently in progress, already finished and not yet begun.

 "Rails of "

-→ The LOTUS module which unlocks railbound vehicles, is already for sale.
+→ The LOTUS module which unlocks railbound vehicles, like trams and trains, is already for sale.
 Finished is the physics and infrastructure, which is needed to simulate and drive railbound vehicles of all kind realistically.
 This module is patched and extended permanently, so it will contain signals, signal boxes and train protection systems as well, later.

 "Streets of "

 → The LOTUS module which unlocks streetbound vehicles, like busses and cars, has been published meanwhile.
 So it is already possible to import street vehicles with the Content Tool.

 "Wings of "